IIIF/api/source/api/presentation/3.0/index.md

 ###  3.5.
 Paging Properties

 ##### first
-A link from a resource with pages, such as a Collection or AnnotationCollection, to its first page resource, another Collection or an AnnotationPage respectively.
+A link from this paged resource, such as a Collection or AnnotationCollection, to its first page resource, another Collection or an AnnotationPage respectively.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.